 Ease of Set-up

-The StratoSpire sets up quickly and easily due to its adjustable guy lines.
+We love that this tent sets up quickly and easily with its adjustable guy lines.
 Without any instructions, our eager testers had this tent set up in about ten minutes; the set up is very intuitive.

-Much like the Black Diamond Beta Light or the Mega Light, we staked down the corners, crawled inside to set up the trekking poles, then made adjustments the to guy lines.
-For those who are smart enough to follow instructions and do things right the first time, Tarptent's website (one the best manufacturer websites we've ever seen) has an excellent video to streamline the process.
-They recommend staking down a vestibule, put a trekking pole in through the vent hole op top and then repeat this process on the other side.
-Stake the low corners, tension all the lines and you're finished.
-Assuming you're on a surface that easily takes stakes, the process takes two to five minutes.
+To set-up, simple stake down the corners, crawl inside to set up the trekking poles, then made adjustments to the guy lines.
+For those who are smart enough to follow instructions and do things right the first time, Tarptent's website has an excellent video to streamline the process.
+They recommend staking down a vestibule, putting a trekking pole in through the vent hole op top, and then repeating this process on the other side.
+Stake the low corners, tension all the lines, and you're finished.
+Assuming you're on a surface that quickly takes stakes, the process takes two to five minutes.

 Strong, waterproof, tear-resistant Dyneema isn't cheap.
-The version of the StratoSpire Li we tested with the mesh interior and the Dyneema floor retails for $679, making it one of the most expensive tents we reviewed.
-At that price, lodging for your PCT hike is going to cost you around $5.70 per night; more if you're moving at a slower pace.
-That being said, these tents are well designed and constructed from some of the lightest, strongest materials available.
+The version of the StratoSpire Li we tested with the mesh interior and the Dyneema floor is one of the more expensive tents.
+That said, these tents are well designed and constructed from some of the lightest, strongest materials available.
 If this tent is within your price range, the StratoSpire is a worthy investment.
 The value will be seen for thru-hikers and backpackers that are looking for a double door design with exceptional living space that can stand up to a storm.
 This price point is no different than other higher performers and worth its weight in gold.

 We are very impressed with the performance of the Stratospire in crummy weather, its ease of setup, and spacious design.
-Only the Zpacks Duplex scores higher due to its lightweight, but the StratoSpire holds up better in poor weather.
-For expeditions where you could be tent bound for a while or you'll be base camping, the StratoSpire Li is one of the best ultralight tents on the market.
+For expeditions where you could be tent bound for a while or you'll be base camping, it is one of the best ultralight tents on the market.